anuj-dhanju/discrete_upload_to/README.md

 # DiscreteUploadTo

-Use any where and upload file with ajxx.
+Use any where and upload file with ajax.
 No need of any form.

 ## Installation